ax-llm/ax/README.md

-# LLMClient - LLM Framework for Building Agents
+# LLMClient - A framework for building with LLMs

 🌵 🦙 🔥 ❤️ 🖖🏼